ericajini/kickstarter-analysis/README.md

 ## Overview of Project

   Louise wants to compare different Kickstarter campaigns to have a better understanding of how to approach a campaign for her play fever.
 I completed an analysis on different Kickstarter campaigns related to theater to explain the different outcomes based on Launch Date and the Goal.
-This analyis also incl
+This analyis includes a combination of formulas, pivot tables, and pivot charts to represent the data for the outcomes mentioned above.

 ## Analysis and Challenges